tomjoht/tomjoht.github.io/pages/general/advertising.md

 ### Inline text blurbs {#inline_text_blurbs}

-Inline text blurbs are short snippets of text, about 1-3 sentences in length (or 140 characters), that appear in random positions on every page of my [API documentation site](/learnapidoc/), or on every page of the [blog](/) (one or the other).
+Inline text blurbs are short snippets of text, about 1-3 sentences in length (or 140 characters), that appear in random positions on every page of my [API documentation site](/learnapidoc/).
 You can define 10 ad blurbs with the variety of content and links you want.
 Here's an example:

 {% include random_ad.html %}

 The text blurb's text changes randomly with each page refresh.
 However, the position of the blurb on the page remains in the same (initially random) location.

 The in-text ads are denoted with a Bootstrap alert-type formatting, with text that says “Sponsored message” prefacing the ad.
 Pages not included are contact, search, error, or other non-content pages.
 A maximum of 3 inline blurbs can appear on each page.
-Cost for inline text blurbs to appear on either site is $3,000 per year.
+Cost for inline text blurbs to appear on the API doc site is $3,000 per year.

 ### Guest posts {#guest_posts}